 - academic success in the programme they attended.

 Note: if requested, we may appreciate the academic, scientific or professional curriculum and the candidate’s performance during the interview.

-Técnico students stimulate autonomously and proactively projects that act as a complement of their academic background.
-For example, Student Groups provide them with skills and added-value that make them more competitive in the labour market.
+Técnico students stimulate autonomously and proactively projects that act as a complement to their academic background.
+For example, the Students’ Organisations provide them with skills and added value making them more competitive in the labour market.